Name of person responsible /Facilitator: Esther Nakkazi

 Qn: Do you have dropouts as a problem?

-Qn: How do you keep trust on information of clients enrolled on services?
+Qn: How do you keep trust in the information of clients enrolled in services?

 Qn: Are services for free?